Where to live in Berlin? Best Neighborhoods in Berlin

 MITTE

-Being the very heart of Berlin, Mitte (german for center) displays a miniature of how life feels like in the German capital.
+Being the very heart of Berlin, Mitte (german for center) is one of the best neighborhoods in Berlin, displays a miniature of how life feels like in the German capital.
 Paying tribute to the recent history, while setting foot in the future, this urban and posh neighbourhood is the place to be if you’re craving some action.
-Home to most of Berlin’s unmissable landmarks, including the Brandenburger Tor, the Reichstag Parliament Building, the Berlin TV Tower at Alexanderplatz and the Jewish Memorial site and in proximity to Berliner Dom on Museum Island, Mitte makes the ideal place for first time explorations.The district is also famous for having a great dining and nightlife scene.Trendy cafes, cosmopolitan restaurants, busy shopping streets, and art galleries are some of the things you should expect to find here.
+Home to most of Berlin’s unmissable landmarks, including the Brandenburger Tor, the Reichstag Parliament Building, the Berlin TV Tower at Alexanderplatz and the Jewish Memorial site and in proximity to Berliner Dom on Museum Island, Mitte makes the ideal place for first time explorations.The district is also famous for having a great dining and nightlife scene.Trendy cafes, cosmopolitan restaurants, busy shopping streets, and art galleries are some of the things you should expect to find here if you live in Berlin.
 The streets around Hackescher Markt are known for their little upscale boutiques while most of Berlin’s fast growing start-up scene is located around Torstrasse.
 Tiergarten, the city’s largest park, is perfect for a lovely stroll while serving as a venue for cultural events.
-With Berlin Metropolitan School, Berlin Cosmopolitan School, and the Berlin Kids International School all located in the area, Mitte gives young professionals and international students a reason to house hunt in the city center.
+With Berlin Metropolitan School, Berlin Cosmopolitan School, and the Berlin Kids International School all located in the area, Mitte gives young professionals and international students a reason to house hunt in the city center of Berlin.

 NEUKÖLLN

 Neukölln, set in south east Berlin, offers an eclectic mix of old and new, as it has undergone a major transformation in recent years, from an old worker’s district into becoming an artists and immigrants’ hub.
 Its increasing reputation resulted in the opening of many cafés, independent galleries and vintage stores.
 Home to a large Turkish community, the area has become known as “Little Istanbul”, with the typical shisha bars overflowing with tourists.
 During the day enjoy some chill time by the canal, in one of the street cafés all along Westerstrasse or at Maybachufer.
 As the sun goes down, let the increasingly young, alternative and international crowds guide you to the northern part of the neighborhood, where the best bars, funky clubs and trendy restaurants are located.
-Maintaining a multicultural atmosphere, Neukölln is also a top pick among expats, seeking a bohemian – hipster zone in Berlin, with very affordable rents and a budget friendly market.
+Maintaining a multicultural atmosphere, Neukölln is also a top pick among expats, seeking a bohemian – hipster zone in Berlin, with very affordable rents and a budget friendly market can be a good option while searching for the best neighborhoods in Berlin.

 CHARLOTTENBURG